talryan/doc-it2.0/README.md

 An app to allow you to find a doctor near you that fits your needs.

 # TO GET STARTED:
 Run bundle install to get all of the necessary gems.
 Run db:seed to get the doctor's implemented.
-This will give you an idea how the app runs with seeded information!
+This will give you the basic idea of how the app runs, with seeded information!
 Have fun!

 # STATUS:
 Completed for now, barring some minor tweaks here and there.